Popular Football Betting Markets Explained — How They Work

 Asian Handicap

-Asian Handicaps (AH) can be treated an an extension of European Handicaps (EH) — they’re almost the same deal.
+Asian Handicaps (AH) can be treated an an extension of European Handicaps (EH) — they’re almost the same.
 The main difference is that Asian Handicaps reduce football games down to only two outcomes (win and lose).
 If the bet ends in a Handicap draw, then the bettor’s stake is refunded.